An Age of Information Characterization of SPS: Main Results

 \subsection{Numerical results}

-In order to validate the accuracy of the pmf, we have implemented the system described above in Python for comparison.
+In order to validate the accuracy of the pmf we have implemented the system described above in Python for comparison.
+We show in particular that the approximation reproduces the pmf well despite the assumption of independent states.
 The source code used for the simulations is available as an electronic supplement with this paper.
 Each individual simulation consists of 550,000 frames, whereby the first 50,000 frames are not evaluated in order to avoid transient effects.
-For the numerical evaluation of Theorem 2, we consider reservation durations up to a length of $\maxOngoingTransmissions=1000$ and a maximum collision number of $\maxCollidedReselections=50$.
+For the numerical evaluation of Approximation~\ref{thm:pmfAoI}, we consider reservation durations up to a length of $\maxOngoingTransmissions=1000$ and a maximum collision number of $\maxCollidedReselections=50$.
+While higher values of $\maxCollidedReselections$ and $\maxOngoingTransmissions$ lead to a more precise approximation, they come at the trade-off of longer computational time.
+Testing different combinations showed sufficiently good results for $\maxOngoingTransmissions=1000$ and $\maxCollidedReselections=50$, as depicted in Fig.~\ref{fig:pmf_AoI_V195_m200}.
 As describing $\probNumEmptySlots{\rNumEmptySlots}$ is difficult, we assume, as in \cite{Rolich_Impact_2023}, that the number of empty slots in each frame is approximately equal to the expected value of empty slots $\eNumEmptySlots$.
-We discuss this assumption in more detail in Sect.~\ref{subSec:emptySlots}.
+We discuss this assumption and the derivation of $\eNumEmptySlots$ in more detail in Section~\ref{subSec:emptySlots}.

 Based on this assumption, $\functionP{\rOngoingTransmissions}$ can be approximated as

 In Fig.~\ref{fig:pmf_AoI_V195_m200}, we show $\probM{\aAoI\leq\rAoI}$ for different combinations of frame size (sampling period), channel load, and the ending probability $\pReservationEnd$.
 For all combinations of parameters shown, the proposed approximation matches the simulation results closely.